schmidtocean/data-at-sea/docs/tools/wgetBathymetry.md

 # wgetBathymetry

-Download bathymetry data for your cruise area.
+Download bathymetry data for your cruise area using GMRT web services.

 ## Get the Notebook